CristianRomero1234/App_asistente_estudio/README.md

 We need to "connect" our links in the nav bar to our accordion, therefore we must do the following changes to the code:

-Note that we're basically making use of attributes like `data-bs-toggle, data-bs-target, aria-expanded, aria-controls`, maybe intead of understanding what those are, check where are they being used in the code. (compare where they where being used before in the previous steps, and where are they being used now)
+Note that we're basically making use of attributes like `data-bs-toggle, data-bs-target, aria-expanded, aria-controls`, maybe intead of understanding what each of those are, check where are they being used in the code. (compare where they where being used before in the previous steps, and where are they being used now)

 ```html